kwilhelmde/Capstone_SQL_Project_Data_job_Analysis/README.md

 - In-Demand Skills for Data Analysts:

-This query facilitated the identification of frequently requested skills in job postings, shedding light on areas of significant demand.
+This query facilitated the identification of frequently requested skills for job postings in Germany, shedding light on areas of significant demand.

 ```
 SELECT